khalistan-constitution/constitution/README.md

-# constitution
+# The Khalistan Constitution Project

-An Open Source Constitution Development Project For The Country Of Khalistan
+An Open Source Constitution Development Project For The Country Of Khalistan.